Honest, experience-based api architecture comparison from engineers who have shipped production systems with both.

-GraphQL vs REST — quick verdict: REST is simpler and sufficient for most APIs.
+GraphQL vs REST: REST is simpler and sufficient for most APIs.
 GraphQL shines when clients need flexible data fetching from complex data graphs.
 Many modern APIs use both.
-ZTABS has shipped production systems with both GraphQL and REST.
-Below is our honest, experience-based comparison.
 Need help choosing?
 Get a free consultation →

 2